Google search engine

 Australia’s inclusion in this list came on May 29, 1902, when they faced England at Edgbaston, Birmingham.
 Batting second, the Australians were bundled out for 36 in 23 overs.

 Wilfred Rhodes and George Hirst were the destroyers-in-chief, with Rhodes taking 7 wickets for 17 runs and Hirst picking up three wickets.
-This match remains one of the few instances where Australia, a dominant force in cricket, found themselves at the receiving end of a spectacular collapse.

 Suggested Read: Who is the Prince of Cricket